 Corinda State School receives Federal Government funding to support funding for 2 days per week and the school community funds a third day for a school Chaplain.
-The Chaplain provides social, emotional, spiritual and physical support for the whole school community, running a breakfast club once a week, facilitating lunch-time activities and working in classrooms.
+The Chaplain provides social, emotional, spiritual and physical support for the whole school community, running a breakfast club once a week, facilitating lunch-time activities, working in classrooms and providing physical and financial support to ensure students are able to participate in all aspects of their schooling.

-During the past six years, the school has implemented a Peer Mediator Program to support the development of a positive climate within the playground.
+During the past seven years, the school has implemented a Peer Mediator Program to support the development of a positive climate within the playground.
+Nominated students are trained to assist their younger peers with conflict resolution and as a support and listening ear.

 These activities have been successful according to the latest School Opinion Surveys.
-In 2010 the survey results indicated that a majority of parents (75%) and students (85.1%) felt that the school was a "safe" place.
-Most parents 66.6%, (with 30% neither agreeing or disagreeing) also believed that their children were treated fairly at school and 84.2% of students stated that they were happy at school.
-Approximately 55.5% (with 33% neither agreeing or disagreeing) of parents expressed satisfaction with both student behaviour and student discipline in 2010.
+In 2011 the survey results indicated that a majority of parents (75%) and students (90%) felt that the school was a "safe" place.
+Most parents 62%, (with 20% neither agreeing nor disagreeing) also believed that their children were treated fairly at school and 74% (with 17% neither agreeing nor disagreeing) of students stated that they were happy at school.
+Approximately 67% of parents expressed satisfaction with both student behaviour and student discipline in 2010.